Start your flight training sooner with Handypay

 Compared with the Recreational Pilot Licence, a PPL provides significantly greater flexibility.
 It allows pilots to:

-PPL Training
+Steps in your PPL Training

 Private Pilot Licence training builds on the flying skills developed during the RPL and introduces a number of new competencies.

-RPL Requirements
+PPL Requirements

 To obtain a Private Pilot Licence (PPL) in Australia, you must meet several requirements set by the Civil Aviation Safety Authority (CASA).
 These ensure pilots have the knowledge, skills and medical fitness required to operate aircraft safely on longer flights and in more complex airspace.